DinoKao23/ML2024_V1/READMECA02.md

 Accuracy Score:
-GaussianNB: coding the algorithm put in the training feauture matrix ( dictionary we have for each word) and training label to predict which one is spam and which on is not
+GaussianNB: coding the algorithm
+- Within the model.fit: Put in the training feauture matrix (dictionary we have for each word) and training label to predict which email is spam and which email is not spam.
+- Predicting the trained model (Naive Bayes) data

 ## Training and Prediction: